syncfusion-content/windowsforms-docs/WindowsForms/chart/FAQ/How-to-find-value-maximum-value-and-minimum-value-.md

 <tr>
 <td>
 FindMaxValue()<br></td><td>
-It should return the first chart point in the collection with a maximum first Y-value.
+It should return the chart point in the collection with a maximum first Y-value.
 The search always should start at the beginning of the collection. </td></tr>
 <tr>
 <td>
 FindMaxValue(String)<br></td><td>
-It should return the first chart point in the collection with the maximum specified value.
+It should return the chart point in the collection with the maximum specified value.
 The search always should start at the beginning of the collection. </td></tr>
 <tr>
 <td>
 FindMaxValue(String, index)<br></td><td>
-It should return the first chart point with a maximum value.
+It should return the chart point with a maximum value.
 The search should start at the specified index.</td></tr>
 <tr>
 <td>
 FindMaxValue(String, Index , Index)<br></td><td>
-It should return the first chart point with a maximum value.
+It should return the chart point with a maximum value.
 The search should start and end at the specified index. </td></tr>
 </table>

 {% tabs %}